 NHA Advisors, LLC must deal honestly and with the utmost good faith with the public agency and act in the public agency's best interests without regard to the financial or other interests of NHA Advisors, LLC.
 NHA Advisors, LLC will eliminate or provide full and fair disclosure (included herein) to Issuer about each material conflict of interest (as applicable).
-NHA Advisors, LLC will not engage in municipal advisory activities with the public agency's best interests.
+NHA Advisors, LLC will not engage in municipal advisory activities with the public agency as a municipal entity, if it cannot manage or mitigate its conflicts in a manner that will permit it to act in the public agency's best interests.

-Development and Property Tax Revenue Projections

-Summary of Scenarios for FORA Member Jurisdictions RDA Successor Agencies
+Development and Property Tax Revenue Projections Summary of Scenarios for FORA Member Jurisdiction RDAs